This vibrant spring soup is everything good about spring! Bright green and fresh, it features green peas, spinach, chives and mint.

 This recipe is…

-This vibrant spring vegetable chowder is everything good about spring!
+This vibrant spring green soup is everything good about spring!
 Bright green and fresh, it features green peas, spinach, chives and mint.

 - 1 tablespoon olive oil